ictLayerPulock/RESTful-api-laravel/README.md

 ```

+ # Proper HTTP Headers <a name="http_header"></a>

+- For Additional Info, Cache-Control and Security.
+- Example: Content-Type, Accept, Authorization, etc

  # HTTP Status Codes <a name="status_codes"></a>

 These status codes are part of the HTTP protocol and are used by servers to communicate the outcome of a request to the client.
 They help developers and users understand what happened during the request and how to proceed accordingly.